ergo-services/ergo/README.md

 * Fixed incorrect ETF string encoding (it was encoded as binary instead of string)
 * Improved ETF TermIntoStruct decoder
 * Improved code structure and readability
-* Among the new features we have added new bugs that are still uncovered :).
-So, any feedback/bugreport/contribution is highly appreciated

 ### Examples ###